Hosted vs Non Hosted Websites

 Hosted Websites vs Non-Hosted (or self-hosted) Sites

-It can be overwhelming when you begin to research building a new website.
+Where a website is hosted is an important service to consider when you are researching making a new website.
 There is a lot to grasp in terms of technology and all of the language used.

 To make a website and have it live on the Internet, you need 3 things.